National Agriculture Day: get inspired

 “It’s about making agriculture more efficient but also more sustainable,” he says.
 “Agriculture is here for the long haul; while ever people need food we all need agriculture.”

-To help show your support for our farmers and other agricultural superstars, look for the #hatsofftoaussiefarmers and #AgDayAU conversations across social media channels and head to farmers.org.au to get yourself some nifty “I Love Farmers” gear.
+To help show your support for our farmers and other agricultural superstars, look for the #hatsofftoaussiefarmers and #AgDayAU conversations across social media channels.
+You can also go to farmers.org.au to get yourself some nifty “I Love Farmers” gear.